 I love how around the country cities are taking old warehouse spaces and turning them into these amazing locations where you can find local shops, dining, and experiences.
 There’s no doubt visiting the Historic Third Ward made the list of things to do in Milwaukee.

-Inside the historic third ward you will find the nationally acclaimed Milwaukee Public Market which features a variety of unique and delicious local food.
-You will have to come back here more then once to experience all the amazing options!
+Inside the historic third ward you will find the nationally acclaimed Milwaukee Public Market, a favorite of Milwaukee locals, which features a variety of unique and delicious local food.
+You will have to come back here more than once to experience all the amazing options!

-By no means is this list complete as there are more things to do in Milwaukee than you can imagine.
-If we missed and must do’s, let us know in the comments below!
+By no means is this list complete, as there are more things to do in Milwaukee than you can imagine, but we hope you’ve enjoyed these Milwaukee things to do.
+If we missed any must do’s, let us know in the comments below!